Iqbolshoh/php-routing-framework/README.md

 # 📂 PHP Routing Framework

-`php-route-core` is a lightweight and efficient PHP routing engine designed to manage URL routes in web applications.
+`php-routing-framework` is a lightweight and efficient PHP routing engine designed to manage URL routes in web applications.

 ## 📂 Project Structure
 ```